SimpleCodeGR/blog/src/content/posts/The-Magic-World-of-Numbers-in-Computers.md

 #### III.
 Mantissa

 Take the first 23 bits (*because we assumed we are talking about 32-bit float*) after the `1.`, from the binary we found on the step I. : `10010101111010111000101` (truncated to fit).
-This is out "Mantissa".
+That's our "Mantissa".

 #### IV.
 Split into IEEE 754 Parts